-Ah Valentine’s Day and we get to hear all about how chocolate is so good for us – it’s loaded with healthy antioxidants and is the nectar of the gods.
-Well, actually those who were once sacrificed to the gods were given chocolate mixed in blood before their hearts were ripped out, but I digress.
 So how good for you is chocolate?
-Well, that depends exactly on the type of chocolate you’re eating and how often you consume it too.
-After all, stuffing your face with chocolate GU isn’t going to provide any health benefits, even if you eat enough to get the level of free radical fighting phytonutrients comparable to some blueberries.
-But hey, I like chocolate too so read on and I’ll share the love.
+Well, that depends on the type of chocolate you’re eating and how often you consume it.
+After all, stuffing your face with even a somewhat healthy Paleo chocolate cake probably isn’t going to provide any health benefits, even if the levels of free radical fighting phytonutrients are comparable to some blueberries.
+But hey, I love chocolate too so read on and I’ll share the love.

 What Makes Chocolate Beneficial?

-When it comes to the benefits of chocolate, it basically all comes down to one thing – the percentage of cacao.
-The percentage of cacao is derived from the cacao bean – which includes the cocoa butter, cocoa powder, and the chocolate liquor which is produced from dried ground beans and sometimes called cocoa mass.
-By the way cacao refers to the name of the chocolate tree (Theobroma cacao), its pods and the beans inside whereas cocoa refers to the by-products of the cacao bean – the cocoa power and cocoa butter.
-I’m probably going to confuse the two somewhere in this article; essentially there really is no difference once the actual product is in your hands (and mouth).
+Determining the health benefits of chocolate comes down to one thing – the percentage of cacao.
+The percentage of cacao is derived from the cacao bean.
+Cocoa consists of the cocoa butter, cocoa powder, and the chocolate liquor which is produced from dried ground beans and sometimes called cocoa mass.
+By the way, cacao refers to the name of the chocolate tree, (Theobroma cacao), its pods and the beans inside, whereas cocoa refers to the by-products of the cacao bean – the cocoa powder and cocoa butter.

 Chocolate Fats

 Cocoa butter is obtained from whole cacao beans, which are fermented, roasted, and then separated from their hulls.
 About 54 – 58% of the residue is cocoa butter.
-Cocoa butter is one of the most stable fats known, a quality that coupled with antioxidants naturally prevents rancidity.
+Cocoa butter is one of the most stable fats known; a quality that coupled with antioxidants naturally prevents rancidity.
 Cocoa butter has a high content of saturated fats derived from stearic and palmitic acids.
 These are beneficial types of saturated fats.
 Stearic acid is also found in grass fed beef and palmitic is high in dairy fat (butter).
 Around 30% of the fat is also oleic, which is the same monounsaturated fat in olive oil.
 The moisturizing abilities of cocoa butter are frequently recommended for prevention of stretch marks, treatment of chapped lips, and as a daily moisturizer.
-I like to break it up and put it right in a smoothie (see photo).
-If you’ve built a good aerobic base and are burning fat the majority of the day (at work and when training), then these fats will keep you well fueled.

-Caffeine, as well all know, is a stimulant that is high in coffee, teas, guarana, yerba mate, and many energy drinks.
+Caffeine, as many know, is a stimulant that is high in coffee, teas, guarana, yerba mate, and many energy drinks.
 For plants, caffeine is a natural insecticide.
-Caffeine as well as theobromine, paraxanthine and theophylline, are part of the methylxanthine family – psychoactive stimulants.
-Caffeine can be beneficial to some degree when you’re racing, but excess amounts can backfire and cause harm.
+Caffeine, as well as theobromine, are part of the methylxanthine family – psychoactive stimulants.

 Symptoms of too much caffeine (too much ingested or impaired breakdown of it) include: nervousness, irritability, panic attacks, OCD, ADD, phobias, anxiety, muscle twitching, insomnia, headaches, heart palpitations, and digestive problems.
-But hey – there really isn’t a whole lot of caffeine in chocolate – even the pure unprocessed stuff.
-A typical 3.5oz bar of 70% cocoa is going to have roughly the same amount of caffeine as a cup (6-7oz) of coffee.
-If you’re eating 70% or higher chocolate, you’re probably not going to eat the whole bar.
+But hey – there really isn’t a whole lot of caffeine in chocolate – even in the pure unprocessed stuff.
+A typical 3.5oz bar of 80% cocoa is going to have roughly the same amount of caffeine as 6-7oz of coffee.
+If you’re eating 80% or higher chocolate, you’re probably not going to eat the whole bar.
 If you are, well you might have a problem.
-If you’re using <70% cocoa (not recommended) then there is even less caffeine in there so you’d have to eat more to get more caffeine.
-But you’d never do that, right? – Waayy too much sugar.
+If you’re using <80% cocoa (not recommended) then there is even less caffeine in there so you’d have to eat more to ingest more caffeine.
+But you’d never do that, right? – Waaaaayyy too much sugar.

 So what’s that theobromine?
 Theobromine is what’s known as an alkaloid and is a stimulant to the central nervous system.
 It acts as a vasodilator (a blood vessel widener), a diuretic (urination aid), and heart stimulant.
-Theobromine has also been identified as one of the compounds contributing to chocolate’s reputed role as an aphrodisiac as well as the compound that makes a person crave chocolate (could be the sugar too).
+Theobromine has also been identified as one of the compounds contributing to chocolate’s reputed role as an aphrodisiac as well as the compound that makes a person crave chocolate, (in addition to the PEA and sugar previously discussed).

-Some people don’t break down theobromines (or caffeine) well in their liver so they can develop toxicity symptoms from chocolate and tea.
+Some people don’t break down theobromines (or caffeine) well in their liver so they can develop toxicity symptoms.
 These symptoms can range from headaches to fatigue to painful “locked-up” joints.
 Animals don’t break these alkaloids down well at all; theobromine is what will kill your dog, cat, or horse if they eat too much chocolate.

 Enjoy Good Chocolate

-So, it comes down to this: Whether it’s a special holiday like Valentine’s Day, Easter, or your birthday, chocolate can be good for your health, or bad for your health.
-Eat Organic Fair Trade chocolate that is at least 70% cocoa and not processed with alkali.
+So, it comes down to this: Eat Certified Organic Fair Trade chocolate that is at least 80% cocoa and not processed with alkali.
 And don’t go crazy on it.
-If you’re craving chocolate, you’re probably craving the stimulants in there (caffeine or theobromine) and you should look into why you need that stimulation – you’re probably under more stress than your body can handle.
-Training too hard?
-If you can’t handle the taste of “rich” chocolate, especially 80%, then you’re most likely dealing with a sugar sensitivity – a sweet tooth that needs to be dealt with.
-Look into the Paleo Diet and the Two Week Test; (yeah, after Valentine’s Day of course).
+If you’re craving 80%+chocolate, you’re probably craving the stimulants in there (caffeine or theobromine), or the PEA, and you should look into why you need that stimulation – you’re probably under more stress than your body can handle.
+If you can’t handle the taste of “rich” chocolate, 80% or higher, then following a lower carb Paleo Diet is ideal for you to help break the sugar sensitivity you’re dealing with.
+After that is corrected, you’ll think anything less is too sweet.
+Enjoy!

 You are way too kind on chocaholics!!!